 About Us

-People who inject drugs are most at risk for acquiring hepatitis C. In Thailand, studies among people who inject drugs (PWID) have shown that up to 80-90% of them have been infected with the virus.
-Other groups (men who have sex with men and transgender persons) are at high risk of infection also.
+People who inject drugs (PWID) are most at risk for acquiring hepatitis C. In Thailand, studies among PWID have shown that up to 80-90% of them have been infected with the virus.
+Other groups (men who have sex with men and transgender persons) are also at high risk of infection.

 Testing for hepatitis C, but also hepatitis B, HIV, sexually transmitted infections (STI), and tuberculosis (TB) are all done at the DIC by trained research nurses.
 Care and support are provided for all participants who test positive for HBV, HIV, STI, and TB.